A Columbus Ohio residential street in the evening with wet pavement, patches of snow, streetlights, parked cars, and houses in the background.

 This is /TCR/’s inaugural issue, so the literary bars are wide open and ready for your voice.
 We carefully read every piece through

-a blind submission process, and we’re especially pumped to discover new and unique writers Like you.
+a blind submission process, and we’re especially pumped to discover new and unique writers like you.

 Send us whatever you’ve got that feels defiant, tender, niche, over-the-line, and — most importantly — alive.